$undefined.00 /mo* suggested payments with months* financingApply Now

 The most advanced air quality tech.
 9 out of 10 people in the world breathe unsafe air according to WHO guidelines.
-With View Plus, you can keep your family safe from air pollutants such as radon, particulate matter (PM), carbon dioxide (CO2), humidity, temp, airborne chemicals (VOCs) and air pressure.When there is so much that is out of your control-pollution, asthma, allergies, wildfire, virus-you have more control than you think when it comes to indoor air quality with View Plus.
-Airthings View Plus is battery operated or use USB plug; wireless and WiFi-connected; work as a hub; include a customizable display; connected to an app (iOS/Android) and online dashboard with full data and reporting.RADON ACTION MONTH: $1 from the sale of Airthings devices will be donated to the American Lung Association (*Total donation of $30,000 by November 20, 2023.
+With View Plus, you can keep your family safe from air pollutants: radon, particulate matter (PM), carbon dioxide (CO2), humidity, temperature, airborne chemicals (VOCs), and air pressure.When there is so much that is out of your control-pollution, asthma, allergies, wildfire, virus-you have more control than you think when it comes to indoor air quality with View Plus.
+View series products are: battery operated or use USB plug; wireless and WiFi-connected; work as a hub; include a customizable display; connected to an app (iOS/Android) and online dashboard with full data and reporting.RADON ACTION MONTH: $1 from the sale of Airthings devices will be donated to the American Lung Association (*Total donation of $30,000 by November 20, 2023.
 The American Lung Association does not endorse any product, device or service)

 You will need Adobe® Acrobat® Reader to view PDF documents.
 Download a free copy from the Adobe Web site.